-Football-loving cord-cutters will have an easy time watching the Super Bowl this Sunday, when the AFC champion Kansas City Chiefs will face champs from the NFC, the San Francisco 49ers.
-The game kicks off in Miami at 3:30 PM Pacific.
+Football-loving cord-cutters will have an easy time watching Super Bowl LV this Sunday, when Patrick Mahomes and the AFC champion Kansas City Chiefs will face Tom Brady and the champs from the NFC, the Tampa Bay Buccanners.

-Fox has the rights to broadcast the game this year.
-We’ll show you how to watch the game—and all those great commercials—even if you don’t have a cable- or satellite-TV subscription.
+CBS has the rights to broadcast the game this year.
+We’ll show you how to watch the action—plus all those great commercials and the half-time show, starring The Weekend—even if you don’t have a cable- or satellite-TV subscription.

 Option one: Use an antenna